imixs/imixs-adapters/imixs-adapters-poi/README.md

 # Development

 ## Maven

-The imxis-adapter-sepa module can be added into an applicaton module.
-The module provides CDI and EJB components.
-Optional the module contains also JSF pages to be used for frontends.
+The imxis-adapter-poi module can be added into an application module.
+The module provides CDI and Rest API components.

 Add the following maven dependency into a parent project: